-2. What have you not achieved that you would like to?I would like to produce an item of furniture or home good that is accessible in cost and increases the quality of domestic life drastically.
+I would like to produce an item of furniture or home good that is accessible in cost and increases the quality of domestic life drastically.

-3. What’s the most rewarding element of your process?When a sample comes back and it works.
+3. What’s the most rewarding element of your process?

 The power broker by Robert Caro, not only is it personal as a native New Yorker but it thoroughly dives into how power is obtained.